Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 How are Pageviews combined into Sessions?

-While Pageviews are interesting, it is always interesting to figure out how many Sessions there were on your website.
-When someone starts on an individual article on your blog, then moves on to the “Homepage” and afterward to your “About Us” page to find out more information about your company, those three pages are combined into what is called a Session on your website.
+When someone opens an individual article on your blog, then moves on to the “Homepage” and afterward to your “About Us” page to find more information about your company, those three pages are combined into a Session on your website.
+Each page visit generates a page_view event but is still grouped under one Session.

 What is Bounce Rate?